10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 return message

-This is the base we always start taking about on any groovy script tutorial in SAP CPI.
+This is the base we always start talking about in any Groovy script tutorial in SAP CPI.

 Real Problems with 10 SAP CPI Groovy Script Examples